Dioptas/Dioptas/README.md

 Running the Program
 ------------------

-You can start the program by running the Dioptas.py script in the Dioptas_main folder.
+You can start the program by running the Dioptas.py script in the dioptas folder.